-I created a software program to apply a Neural Style Transfer algorithm to Google Street View data to make an animation that looks like you are flying through a painting.
+I created a software program to apply a Neural Style Transfer algorithm to Google Street View data to make an animation that looks like you are traveling inside a painting.

 Google collects panorama photos from all around the world and makes them available through the Google Street View service.
 Although they visit many interesting locations, the photos often look dull.
 My project involves obtaining these photos through their API and using a coherent style transfer algorithm to make the sequence look like a painted animation.

 Here are two examples.
 The first is a trip down the Hudson River in the style of Monet's Sunset on the Seine at Lavacourt (1880).
 I also mixed in a small amount of a photograph by Javan Ng to give the result more structure.

 Here are the stylized videos side by side with the original photos from Google Street View.

 All of these videos are available in a YouTube playlist.

 I did more than just make these two videos; I made a set of tools that can do this again and again for any location visited by Google Street View.
 All of the photos come from Google's Street View Image API.

 Unfortunately the algorithm I am currently using to do the style transfer is extremely slow.
 It takes my computer several minutes or more to complete the style transfer for a single image or frame.
 A 60 second animation with a low frame rate of just 6 frames per second can take several days.